The Social Model of Disability

 - Often internalised negative view of self.
 Automatically prevented from taking part in social or work activities

-- The view is that it is the disabled person who must adapt or be excluded by the way in which society is constructed and organised
+- There is a view that it is the disabled person who must adapt, or be excluded, by the way in which society is constructed and organised

 Suffolk Coalition of Disabled People does not agree with the Medical Model of Disability.
 Instead, we follow the Social Model of Disability.